hublecarpio/FastAPIBackend/replit.md

 - 2025-11-07: Fixed text overlay to use DejaVu Sans font instead of Arial for compatibility
 - 2025-11-07: Added User-Agent headers to fix downloads from catbox.moe and similar services
 - 2025-11-07: Added custom duration feature - users can now specify duration for each image individually
+- 2025-12-04: Added Basic Authentication to POST /generate_video/ and GET /videos/{filename}
+- 2025-12-04: Added download_url to response for easy video access